kairos-io/kairos/docs/content/installation/manual.md

 Automatic nodes configuration can be disabled by not specifying a `network_token` in the configuration file.

-In that case no VPN and k3s is configured automatically, see the [examples](https://github.com/c3os-io/c3os/tree/master/examples) to configure k3s manually.
+In that case no VPN and either k3s is configured automatically, see also the [examples](https://github.com/c3os-io/c3os/tree/master/examples) folder in the repository to configure k3s manually.